snimu/blog/contents/modded-nanogpt-lambdas/article.md

 And that is indeed very meaningful!

 - The impact of x stops rising relative to x0 right around the time when the learning rate begins decaying, and the sequence length becomes constant
+- In layer 14, x0 becomes more important than x right after the sequence length begins increasing again
-- The `x_lambda` crossover happens right after the sequence length begins increasing again
+- The `x_lambda` crossover happens shortly after that, which makes it look like it is also connected to the sequence length schedule

+Especially the second and third point are curious to me.
+Is the solution for dealing with sequence length extension to focus more strongly on x0?

 I don't know how meaningful these are, and how consistent they happen over different training runs, but the close relationship between hyperparameters and x0-lambdas make me think that there are real phenomena here.